eslam-gomaa/virt-backup/README.md

 # virt-backup
-Fully backup your KVM Virtual Machines
+Fully backup & restore your KVM Virtual Machines

 ---

 ## `virt-backup` Features:

-> Fully backup & restore KVM Virtual Machines

 * Ability to backup all the VM's disks or only system disk
 * compress  the backup in a ZIP file, which helps to decrease backup size